 The purpose of this compensation discussion and analysis portion of the Circular is to provide information about the Company's executive compensation philosophy, objectives and processes and to discuss compensation decisions relating to the Company's executive officers, including its "named executive officers".
-Pursuant to applicable securities regulations, a "named executive officer" means (i) the Chief Executive Officer and the Chief Financial Officer of the Company, (ii) each of the three most highly compensated executive officers of the Company or any of its subsidiaries at the end of the most recently completed fiscal year and whose total compensation exceeds \$150,000, and (iii) any additional individuals for whom disclosure would have been provided except that the individual was not serving as an executive officer of the Company or any of its subsidiaries, nor acting in a similar capacity, at the end of the most recently completed fiscal year.
+Pursuant to applicable securities regulations, a "named executive officer" means (a) the Chief Executive Officer, (b) the Chief Financial, (c) each of the three most highly compensated executive officers of the Company, including any of its subsidiaries, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was, individually, more than \$150,000 for that financial year, and (d) each individual who would be an NEO under paragraph (c) but for the fact that the individual was neither an executive officer of the Company or its subsidiaries, nor acting in a similar capacity, at the end of that financial year.

-For the most recently completed fiscal year ended December 31, 2019, the only named executive officers of the Company were Lewis Black, Chief Executive Officer and Mark Gelmon, Chief Financial Officer (together, the "Named Executive Officers").
+For the most recently completed fiscal year ended December 31, 2022, the only named executive officers of the Company were Lewis Black, Chief Executive Officer and Mark Gelmon, Chief Financial Officer (together, the "Named Executive Officers").